how does alcohol affect sleep 1

 Insomnia and alcohol-related sleep disorders

 Alcohol consumption can increase the risk of developing or exacerbating sleep disorders, particularly insomnia.
-Insomnia is characterized by difficulty falling asleep, staying asleep, or waking up too early and being unable to return to sleep.
-While alcohol may initially act as a sedative and help us fall asleep faster, the disruptions in sleep architecture caused by alcohol consumption can lead to the development or worsening of insomnia symptoms.
+Insomnia is characterized by difficulty falling asleep, staying asleep, or waking up too early and unable to return to sleep.
+While alcohol may initially act as a sedative and help us fall asleep faster, the disruptions in sleep architecture caused by alcohol consumption can lead to developing or worsening insomnia symptoms.
 Consequently, individuals may experience chronic sleep difficulties and require professional assistance to overcome these challenges.

 Associations with sleep disturbances and disorders